Article

 What to do when a pipe bursts

 In a winter cold spell, water pipes may develop ice and form a blockage.
 If left untreated, this can lead to increased pressure, causing the pipe to burst.
-A burst water pipe in your home can cause more than $5,000 in damage, so it’s important to act quickly.
+Water damage and freezing is among the most common homeowner claims filed each year with an average loss of about $11,650 per claim.
 Follow these steps to help minimize the damage.

 A burst pipe will send water flooding into your home.
 Locate the main water supply and shut it off to stop the flow of water, preventing additional damage.
 Leave the faucets on to fully drain the pipe and relieve any remaining pressure, and flush all toilets.
 Depending on where the leak is, you may also need to shut off the electricity.